John King (Medal of Honor): Legacy

 In January 1960 a US navy destroyer was launched and named USS John King (DDG-3).
 It paid a visit to Dublin, Ireland in December 1961 under the command of Commander Albert.M.
-Sackett, who subsequently unveiled a plaque in remembrance of John King at Ballinrobe, Co.
-Mayo, Ireland.
+Sackett, who subsequently unveiled a plaque in remembrance of John King at Ballinrobe, County Mayo, Ireland.
 Members of the Burke and Flannery families, living relatives of John King attended.
 Some members of the Burke and Flannery families from Ballinrobe were hosted on board the John King at Dublin.

 On 4 September 2010, a statue of King was unveiled in Ballinrobe by Irish Minister of Defense Tony Killeen.
 Present at the ceremony was a relative, Ann Reid, whose father was King's nephew.
 She remarked, "My dad used to talk about him all the time.
 On his visits to Ballinrobe from America, he would throw sweets and coins to the children of the town."

-Michael Burke, Dun Laoghaire co.
-Dublin and originally from Cavan Ballinrobe Co.
-Mayo, a living relative, spoke at the unveiling and recalled some of the times he as a young man met and ran errands for John King.
+Michael Burke, Dun Laoghaire County Dublin and originally from Cavan Ballinrobe County Mayo, a living relative, spoke at the unveiling and recalled some of the times he as a young man met and ran errands for John King.

 Pupils from Ballinrobe NS added a touch of naval flavour to the occasion by accompanying a float the Ballinrobe Scout group constructed of the destroyer USS John King to the ceremony, towed into the arena by a vintage tractor.
 Former crew members of the USS John King representing the USS John King association, participated in the ceremony and a unit of the U.S. Navy Band from Naples, Italy were also present.